infinum/qa-handbook/Automation/Web/Get started with Playwright for Python.md

 ## What is Playwright?

 Playwright is a test automation tool for Web testing.
 It supports testing on various browsers in both headed and headless mode.
-You can write tests in JavaScript / TypeScript, C#, Java and Python.
+You can write tests in JavaScript/TypeScript, C#, Java and Python.
 Depending on your language of choice, the setup slightly differs.

 This is a short and simple guide to quickly get started with Playwright for Python.